 I am an international and interdisciplinary scholar and practitioner of theatre and performance studies.
 I received graduate training in theatre and performance studies at Tufts University, Emerson College, and Ankara University.
 I was awarded various grants to conduct research in theatres and archives in Germany.
 My peer-reviewed article on Thomas Ostermeier’s Ein Volksfeind has appeared in New Theatre Quarterly published by Cambridge University Press.

 My research interests broadly lie at the intersection of Theatre, Performance Studies, and Sociology.
 As a scholar, I have explored how experimental theatre and performance arts respond to cultural, political, and social issues in Germany, Turkey, and the US.
 As a practitioner, I served in productions as the dramaturg and assistant director and directed my version of Lorca’s Yerma.
 I also performed in various international devised performances as a co-creator.

-My current ethnographic research project examines the three-sided relationship among Shermin Langhoff’s artistic directorship, directors in postmigrant theatre, and the audiences at the Maxim Gorki Theater in Berlin.
+My current ethnographic research project examines the three-sided relationship among Shermin Langhoff’s artistic directorship, directing in postmigrant theatre, and the audiences at the Maxim Gorki Theater in Berlin.
 I also explore how second-generation Turkish immigrants have established careers in film and literature in Germany.
 I am an alumna of the Mellon School of Theater and Performance Research at Harvard University, where I participated in the 2019 Session on Migrations.